-Toggle Mode, If this option is in Yes, the Device status will be changed automatically without asking any questions.
+Toggle Mode, if this option is in Yes, the Device status will be changed automatically without asking any questions.

 Generate Hint, Generates Hint to be accessed from the console of an IP phone.

-BLF Hint, Is the Hint that must be configured in the console of the IP phone.
+BLF Hint, this is the Hint that must be configured in the console of the IP phone.

-8.8.1.3 Scenes
+10.6.1.3 Scenes